agiza/azure-terraform-packer-cicd/README.md

-This is Azure Terraform / Packer CI/CD - Sample
+This is Azure Terraform / Packer CI/CD - Sample with step by step example